anomaly/lab-tf-linode/GUIDE.md

 ### Provisioning a Kubernetes Cluster

-The central aim of using a tool like `Terraform` is to describe the
+The central aim of using a tool like `Terraform` is to describe the infrastructure as code and then have it maintain state.
+This guide will demonstrate how you can provision use the template to provision and teardown the infrastructure.
+The initial example keeps the state  on your local computer (this is easier to understand when you are getting started, but not ideal or recommended for production).

+The later part of the tutorial demostrates how you can use Terraform Cloud to provision and teardown the infrastructure.

 ```